Evgeny Saidullin

 Evgeny Vyacheslavovich Saidullin (born 14 December 2000) is an international speedway rider from Russia.

 Speedway career

 Saidullin won the silver medal at the U19 European Championship.
 He won a gold medal at the 2020 Speedway of Nations despite being unused as the reserve rider for Emil Sayfutdinov and Artem Laguta.
 In 2021, he competed as reserve rider in the 2021 Speedway Grand Prix.

-He also competes in Ice Speedway.
+Saidullin also competes in Ice Speedway.